 Mains exam paper has a heavy curriculum especially because of the optional subject which requires post-graduation level studies.
 UPSC IAS Mains exam is held in September/October.
 After UPSC IAS Prelims in May/June, you will have only 3 - 4 months to prepare for Mains.
 In Mains, you have to study for 9 papers involving heavy syllabus in subjects like History, Geography, Economics, Science & Technology, Polity & Governance, Ethics, International relations, Social issues, Hindi/any language, English, Essay and optional subject.
 It is not possible to prepare for the Mains exam in just 3 months.
 A candidate, therefore, should begin preparing for the Main Exam and then prepare for the Prelim.
 It takes at least one year for UPSC IAS preparation 2020.
 A candidate should start his/her preparation in June of the previous year if he/she wishes to appear for the Prelim exam the next year.
 Here is a sample timeline you can follow.
 Read the below tips on how to prepare for IAS Mains.

 UPSC IAS Preparation 2020 Tips - Answer Writing Practice for Mains exam

 The IAS main exam papers are descriptive in nature and tests the candidates’ writing skills.

 In the Mains paper, the candidate would be given an answer booklet with a fixed space for writing answers.
 Candidates have to answer the questions quickly and effectively in minimum words.

-During UPSC IAS 2020 preparation, writing practice helps to learn to write answers within the space provided in the answer booklet within given time limit.
+During UPSC IAS 2020 preparation, writing practice helps to learn to write answers within the space provided in the answer booklet within the given time limit.